Global commons: International waters

-The global or world ocean, as the interconnected system of the Earth's oceanic (or marine) waters that comprise the bulk of the hydrosphere, is a classic global commons.
-It is divided into a number of principal oceanic areas that are delimited by the continents and various oceanographic features.
-In turn, oceanic waters are interspersed by many smaller seas, gulfs, and bays.
-Further, most freshwater bodies ultimately empty into the ocean and are derived through the Earth's water cycle from ocean waters.
 The Law of the Sea is a body of public international law governing relationships between nations in respect to navigational rights, mineral rights, and jurisdiction over coastal waters.
 Maritime law, also called Admiralty law, is a body of both domestic law governing maritime activities and private international law governing the relationships between private entities which operate vessels on the oceans.
 It deals with matters including marine commerce, marine navigation, shipping, sailors, and the transportation of passengers and goods by sea.
-However, these bodies of law do little to nothing to protect deep oceans from human threats.